ldn-softdev/jtc/User Guide.md

 ### Counting with `jtc`
-Counting any number of properties is JSON could be done using exteral `wc` unix utility, e.g. let's count all `number`s in `ab.json`:
+Counting any number of properties is JSON could be done using exteral `wc` unix utility.
+E.g., let's count all `number`s in `ab.json`:
 ```
 bash $ <ab.json jtc -w'<number>l:' | wc -l
        6